jekyll/jekyll/docs/_docs/themes.md

 ### Assets

 Any file in `/assets` will be copied over to the user's site upon build unless they have a file with the same relative path.
-You may ship any kind of asset here: SCSS, an image, a webfont, etc. These files behave just like pages and static files in Jekyll: if the file has [YAML front matter]({{ site.baseurl }}/docs/frontmatter/) at the top, then it will be rendered.
+You can ship any kind of asset here: SCSS, an image, a webfont, etc. These files behave just like pages and static files in Jekyll: if the file has [YAML front matter](../docs/frontmatter/) at the top, then it will be rendered.
 If it does not have YAML front matter, it will simply be copied over into the resulting site.
 This allows theme creators to ship a default `/assets/styles.scss` file which their layouts can depend on as `/assets/styles.css`.

 All files in `/assets` will be output into the compiled site in the `/assets` folder just as you'd expect from using Jekyll on your sites.